mmitch/gonefishing/README.md

 ## Gone Fishing

-Gone Fishing - fishing pole swapper addon for World of Warcraft
+Gone Fishing - fishing gear swapper addon for World of Warcraft
 Copyright (C) 2013  Christian Garbs <mitch@cgarbs.de>

 This program is free software: you can redistribute it and/or modify